 Three 20 Horsepower 4-Stroke Bargains Reviewed and Compared

-The 20 HP outboard motor is a popular choice with anglers and boaters – and for good reasons.
+The 20 HP outboard motor is a popular choice for anglers and boaters – and for good reasons.
 An outboard engine in the 20 HP class provides enough power for most small to medium-sized, and even some large, recreational watercraft while still remaining relatively light in weight to be easily portable.

 Whether attached to a Jon boat, an inflatable boat/dinghy or sailboat, these lightweight, portable engines have enough power and performance to easily push you and your passengers through the water for a day of fishing, cruising, or just about any type of activity.